glue-viz/glue/doc/developer_guide/organization.rst

 This sub-package contains the code for all the built-in viewers in glue, such as the scatter plot and image viewers.
 Each viewer is contained in a sub-package of :mod:`glue.viewers`, such as :mod:`glue.viewers.scatter`.
 A :mod:`glue.viewers.common` sub-package is also provided, with utilities and base classes that might be useful for various viewers.
-For instance, the :mod:`glue.viewers.common.qt.mouse_mode` sub-module contains code related to defining mouse 'modes' for selection.
+For instance, the :mod:`glue.viewers.common.qt.toolbar_mode` sub-module contains code related to defining toolbar mouse 'modes' for selection.

 ``glue.dialogs``
 ^^^^^^^^^^^^^^^^